zephir-lang/zephir-docs/en/control.rst

 Switch Statement
 ^^^^^^^^^^^^^^^^
-A 'switch' evalutes an expression against a series of predefined values executing the corresponding 'case' block or falling back to the 'default' block case:
+A 'switch' evalutes an expression against a series of predefined literal values executing the corresponding 'case' block or falling back to the 'default' block case:

 .. code-block:: javascript